Jami-Lee Ross: New text from 'homeless' MP reveals the tipping point

 The blogger became associated with Bevan Chuang, the lover of former Auckland mayor Len Brown, prior to revealing the pair's relationship.

-Chuang later complained of her treatment by the blogger, saying had expected her identity to remain secret and claimed he had harassed her.
+Chuang later complained of her treatment by the blogger, saying she had expected her identity to remain secret and those associated with him had harassed her.

 WHERE TO GET HELP